jonhjelm/docs-and-training/infrastructure_overview/deployment_strategy.md

 # The CloudFlow service-deployment strategy

 ## Motivation to use Docker
-Services in the CloudFlow infrastructure stack are deployed using Docker containers.
+Services in the CloudFlow platform are deployed using Docker containers.
 Why that?
 Consider you're developing a service, and you use some of the newest features of that fancy library Foo version 9.
 At the same time, the VM your service should be deployed on has only Foo version 8.3 available in its repositories.
 This leaves you with the choice of either rewriting your service to fit to the older version of Foo, or manually install the right version on the VM.
 So far so good.
 But what if you're developing not one but two services which need two different, mutually exclusive versions of Foo or another tool or library?
 Or if your local development environment has a different Linux distribution (of course with slightly different paths, configurations etc.) than your VM?
-You might end up spending much more time on fiddling with the different environments than you do on what you really
-want: developing a really cool service.
+You might end up spending much more time on fiddling with the different environments than you do on what you really want: developing a really cool service.

 Enter Docker.
 A Docker container simply encapsulates the complete environment (libraries, software and their configuration in specific versions) a service